cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Bostrom dashboard by Bro-n-Bro [~]()

-Bostrom stats with price of token dynamics on [Grafana](https://monitor.bronbro.io/d/bostrom-stats/bostrom-stats?orgId=2&from=now-30d&to=now) by Bro-n-Bro hero.
+Bostrom stats with the price of token dynamics on [Grafana](https://monitor.bronbro.io/d/bostrom-stats/bostrom-stats?orgId=2&from=now-30d&to=now) by Bro-n-Bro hero.

 ### cyberdbot [~](QmWjcFRoVPeYXWug6NsoWFGA8PWqfFWcJ6G2HFNLf5QyXR)